-This Field recognizes the service of Argylls, past, present, and future, in peace and war, from 1903 to the present:
+The Field of Remembrance recognizes the service of Argylls past, present, and future, in peace and war.
+From 1903 to the present:

-In November 1918, the Pipes and Drums of the 19th Battalion, CEF, played victorious Canadian troops across the Rhine River at the end of the First World War; in July 1946, the Argyll Pipes and Drums led the Canadian representation in the victory parade in Berlin.
+In November 1918, the Pipes and Drums of the 19th Battalion, CEF, played victorious Canadian troops across the Rhine River at the end of the First World War.
+In July 1946, the Argyll Pipes and Drums led the Canadian representation in the victory parade in Berlin.
 Argylls served on peacekeeping and UN missions from the 1970s on and, most recently, in Afghanistan.
-In October 2014 an Argyll was killed was standing ceremonial guard at the Tomb on the Unknown Soldier in Ottawa.
+In October 2014, an Argyll was killed while standing ceremonial guard at the Tomb of the Unknown Soldier in Ottawa.

-The poppy is the iconic symbol of remembrance and the Argyll Poppy commemorates the lives and service of Argyll fallen.
-In the current capital campaign of the Argyll Regimental Foundation, each poppy purchased will remember one of the 1,660 who fell and each poppy purchased will help to populate the Argyll Field of Remembrance.
+The poppy is the iconic symbol of remembrance; the Argyll Poppy commemorates the lives and service of fallen Argylls.
+As part of the current capital campaign of the Argyll Regimental Foundation, each poppy purchased will commemorate one of the 1,660 who have fallen, and each poppy purchased will help to populate the Argyll Field of Remembrance.

 Painted by Lorraine M. DeGroote

-All donations, regardless of size are both welcome and appreciated.
+All donations, regardless of size, are welcome and appreciated.
 To donate, you may submit the online pledge and donation card or print it and mail it to us.
-Cheques should be made payable to: Argyll Regimental Foundation; if you have pledged future donations you may send post-dated cheques or we will be placed to bill you on the date(s) you indicate.
-Or, you may make one-time or monthly donations by our Paypal account.
+Cheques should be made payable to: Argyll Regimental Foundation (ARF).
+If you have pledged future donations, you may send post-dated cheques, or we will be pleased to bill you on the date(s) you indicate.
+Alternatively, you may make one-time or monthly donations through our PayPal account.
 You may, if you wish, donate anonymously.